 When your hobby becomes your career, it’s time to pick up another hobby.

 Everyone needs a safe place to escape.
 A new hobby allows you to explore your interests without the pressure of money and success.
-There’s a huge chance that the reason you want to give up is because the If you’re daily ins and outs of entrepreneurship are tiring you out.
 Try picking up a healthy pastime you can do on the side just to relax and unwind.

 Create a Morning Ritual That Works For You